Normal TSH Levels: What’s Normal & Why?

 Ranges for TSH, fT3, fT4, TPO antibodies

-Normal range for TSH, free T3, free T4 and TPO antibodies for one of our at-home thyroid tests.
+Chart showing normal range for TSH, free T3, free T4 and TPO antibody levels for one of our at-home thyroid tests.

 Age, gender, race, and iodine consumption can cause variations.